gkalomalos/ERA_projects_SWORD/docs/index.rst

 Dependencies
 ------------
-The application requires internet connection to fetch datasets from online sources.
-Also, it requires reading data from a .xlsx datasets files, which come bundled withing the application in the data directory.
+The application requires an internet connection to fetch datasets from online sources.
+Also, it requires reading data from a .xlsx dataset file, which comes bundled within the application in the data directory.

 Logging
 -------